 There are several components of an effective alcohol and drug rehabilitation program.
 Alongside detoxification, exercise, and therapy, nutrition plays a significant role.
-Individuals who are in active addition may not always maintain a good diet.
+Individuals who are in active addiction may not always maintain a good diet.
 Alcohol and drugs affect the way that the body processes what these individuals do consume.
 Top-notch rehab facilities often offer nutritional counseling to patients that is specifically tailored to their individual needs, which allows patients to learn how to provide their bodies with what they need for the recovery process and continued well-being.
+Proper nutrition

 Misuse of substances can result in changes in appetite.
 For many individuals, this means that they will consume more than normal.
 For others, this means that they will consume less than usual.
 Alcohol is loaded with sugar as well as empty calories, leaving individuals feeling full despite the fact that their bodies lack the food that they need.
 Alcohol can often be a source of extra calories with very little value that lead to unwanted and unnecessary weight gain.
 In some cases, if individuals aren’t eating enough other calories, it may lead to weight loss.